What Is an Employee Attendance Policy? (+ Free Template)

 You know the big pieces of your employee attendance policy—but now you want to ensure it’s fair.
 The best way to approach this is to customize it to your specific business needs and culture.

-For an easy time setting expectations and creating a fair setup, we recommend talking to your managers and supervisors to get them on board.
-By getting them on the same page, you can ensure fair enforcement of the attendance policy.
+- Train Managers – For an easy time setting expectations and creating a fair setup of your attendance guidelines for employees, we recommend talking to and training your managers and supervisors.
 This is key to making sure employees receive equal treatment and that your company avoids legal headaches.

-Having more reasonable expectations shows your team that you understand that sometimes, life gets in the way and, when it does, they won’t suffer serious job-related consequences.
+- Set Reasonable Expectations – Sometimes a violation of the attendance policy may be unavoidable.
+Having reasonable expectations and a clearly outlined attendance policy shows your team that you understand that sometimes, life gets in the way, and, when it does, they won’t suffer serious job-related consequences.

-Compliance is often seen as a roadblock to company growth—but in reality, it’s showing you where the boundaries are to help your company grow while not triggering costly investigations from the Department of Labor or the Equal Employment Opportunity Commission (EEOC).
-There are many areas of employment law you need to pay attention to when creating an attendance policy, including the difference between employee classifications.
+- Ensure Compliance – There are many areas of employment law you need to pay attention to when creating an attendance policy, including the difference between employee classifications.

-Nonexempt, usually hourly employees, must receive overtime pay for any hours worked over 40 in a single workweek.
+- Nonexempt Employees – Usually hourly employees, they must receive overtime pay for any hours worked over 40 in a single workweek.
 You must pay them at least the current federal minimum wage of $7.25 per hour and time and a half for overtime.

 Ensuring compliance with the law can be difficult without structured procedures.
 When it comes to time tracking, make sure you have a proper process for tracking your employees hours in place.